Nictiz FHIR NL STU3 Zib2017

 Incompatibility note: It has come to light that this specification deviates from the way that the HumanName datatype is normally used.
 This will be fixed in a future release.
 However, current implementations should be aware of the special considerations regarding the use of this specification.

 The issue at hand is the way alternative representations of a name, like initials or a nickname, are communicated.
 Normally this is done using multiple HumanName instances, which are differentiated using the .use element.
-However, this specification allows for including all alternative representations in the same HumanName instance, with the expectation that the extensions provide enough information for recieving systems to differentiate them.
+However, this specification allows for including all alternative representations in the same HumanName instance, with the expectation that the extensions provide enough information for receiving systems to differentiate them.
 However, this means that contrary to the normal usage of this datatype, repetitions of .given names cannot be concatenated to get the full list of given names; the list might be a mix of full names, nicknames and initials.

-Since multiple implementations are based on this specification, sending systems are advised (but not required) to keep the approach with one HumanName instance, while recieving systems should be able to handle this one-instance approach.
+Since multiple implementations are based on this specification, sending systems are advised (but not required) to keep the approach with one HumanName instance, while receiving systems should be able to handle this one-instance approach.
 More specifically:

 • Sending systems are encouraged to send either the full given names or the initials, but not both.
 This alleviates the duplication of names in .given.